Previews courtesy of Athletic Communications Departments

 - Bowling Green enters the MAC portion of the season with a record of 6-6.
 However, the Orange and Brown are 6-2 when playing teams that aren't receiving votes in the nation's top 25 poll.

-- BGSU has recorded a win in its MAC opener in each of the last seven seasons, as well as adding a win in its MAC home opener in each of the last five seasons.
+- BGSU has recorded a win in their MAC opener in each of the last seven seasons as well as adding a win in their MAC home opener in each of the last five seasons.

 - In the all-time series against Kent State, the Falcons have won each of the last 10 meetings as well as 18 of the last 19, dating back to the 2015 season.